TDuffinNTU/WordJump-Serious-Games-Project/README.md

 # WordJump-Serious-Games-Project
-Serious Games module project for my final year at NTU VESVET is an EU initiative to encourage entrepreneurial learning in higher education: This project was built in collaborating with tutors and VESVET representatives that gave feedback to encourage development of a game to meet educational criteria.
+Serious Games module project for my final year at NTU.
+VESVET is an EU initiative to encourage entrepreneurial learning in higher education: This project was built in collaborating with tutors and VESVET representatives that gave feedback to encourage development of a game to meet educational criteria.

 # How to Play